The Nevada State Board of Accountancy (NSBA) can discipline certified public accountants (CPAs) for committing:

 2. Can I apply for a Nevada CPA certificate with a criminal record?

-Yes, but the NSBA may refuse to grant CPA certificates to applicants who have been convicted of a felony in Nevada or elsewhere.
-The NSBA may also deny CPA certification to people with a history of acts involving dishonesty or moral turpitude, which typically involves crimes of violence, crimes of fraud in Nevada, or theft crimes in Nevada.
+Yes, but the NSBA may refuse to grant CPA certificates if you have been convicted of a felony in Nevada or elsewhere.
+The NSBA may also deny CPA certification if you have a history of acts involving dishonesty or moral turpitude, which typically involves crimes of

-CPA applicants with criminal histories are encouraged to consult with an attorney about their options.
-If they can seal their records and/or show that they have been wholly rehabilitated, the NSBA may be more open to granting certification.2
+If you have a criminal history, you are encouraged to consult with an attorney about your options.
+If you can seal your records and/or show that you have been wholly rehabilitated, the NSBA may be more open to granting certification.2

 Learn more about Nevada criminal record seals.

 The NSBA may initiate disciplinary proceedings against CPAs for getting convicted of any of the following criminal offenses:

 - any felony relating to the practice of public accounting,